-The treatment of a cancer may include the use of chemotherapy, radiation therapy, targeted therapy, surgery, or some combination of all of these or other therapeutic options.
+The treatment of a cancer may include the use of chemotherapy, precision cancer medicines, immunotherapy, radiation therapy, surgery, or some combination of all of these or other therapeutic options.
 All of these treatment options are directed at killing or eradicating cancer cells.
 Unfortunately, cancer treatments may also damage normal, healthy cells that are not affected by the cancer.
 The result of this damage is a complication, or side effect, of treatment.

 Why do side effects occur?